shetabit/payment/README.md

         $verifyUrl = $verifyPayment.$this->invoice->getTransactionId();

+        ...

+        /**
-        // then we send a request to $verifyUrl and return the result ...
+			then we send a request to $verifyUrl and if payment is not we throw an InvalidPaymentException with a suitable **/
+        throw new InvalidPaymentException('a suitable message');
     }
 }
 ```